sagnik/satya/README.md

 ```
 pip install -e .
 ```
+You can run the program as a standalone code: you have to add this directory to your `PYTHONPATH`, cd `annotate` and run `python annotator.py config.yml/json`

 ### Requirements

--  python 3.x (This is tested on python 3.6)
+-  python 3.x (This is tested on python 3.6).
+If you want to use `yml` config files, install [PyYAML](https://pypi.org/project/PyYAML/).

 ### Usage